Vigneshkumar212/Tempdrop/README.md

 # Tempdrop

-An app to execute my future extensions(of this project) without needing to install every file every single time and to choose what all extensions you want running at one time
+An app to execute my future extensions(of this project), It helps in intrested people to stay clutter free from all the various projects that I create, without needing to install an electron app every single time.
 This app runs as the main thread to some of my testing projects or projects that I do as an experiment.

 This also serves as a simple app for users who would like to install and use the extensions rather than installing large electron apps for each one of the project that anyone creates.